wizardfree/tome/blog/bidder.soul.cosmetics/index.md

 ### Benefits from the move ?

 Well on the frontend you may have noticed new styling for the webzone.
-This is directly correlated to the move but I felt it was a good chance to further improve on the webzone styling.
+This isn't directly correlated to the move but I felt it was a good chance to further improve on the webzone styling.

 On the backend the NGINX configuration has been changed to use more modern versions of TLS, improving security.
 [301 redirects](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/301) have been put in place if trying to hit the webzone on port 80 or on the server IP address.